comp-3663-weather-visualization/comp-3663-assignments/assignment3-requirements-document.md

 The application must provide varied weather graphs.
 The application must be hosted on and accessible via the web.
 The application must be viewable on a variety of devices (mobile, tablet, desktop, TV, etc).
+The application must be highly availible and not experience downtimes.

 ### Non-functional requirements:
 Three months of part time developer time is not sufficient to produce a fully functioning weather application to compete in the existing market space.